dplochcoder/HollowKnight.MoreDoors/README.md

 ## Settings

-* Add More Doors: Adds more doors to Hallownest if enabled
 * Doors Level: The number of doors to add
   * Some Doors: About a third of the doors are added
   * More Doors: About two-thirds of the doors are added
   * All Doors: All of the doors are added
 * Add Key Locations: Adds the vanilla key locations for the added doors to the locations pool
   * Matching Doors: Only adds the key locations for the doors that were actually added
   * All Doors: Add all key locations, even for doors that weren't added

+### Customize Doors

+You can customize the set of doors you want to allow on the 'Customize Doors' page.
+Simply deselect a door to exclude it from randomization, even under 'All Doors'.
+This also removes its key location.

+MoreDoors integrates with ConnectionSettingsCode, allowing you to easily share your custom settings with other players.

 ### Interop